dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 - A run history visualization component so you can quickly scan a larger number of recent runs and get an overview of overall health/activity.
 - Prefiltered lists for in progress, in queue, and latest failed jobs.
-- Filter the page by environment, with the preference being stored for future use.
+- Filter the page by environment, with the preference of storing it for future use.
 - Lastly, the visualization at the top of the page now filters runs by trigger and displays the last 24 hours of runs, with a limit of 500.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/deploy-monitor.jpg" width="85%" title="The Deployment monitor dashboard displays overall deployment health and activity, allows you to filter the page by environment, and more" />